nlfiedler/enenra/README.md

 ]}.
 ```

 To have the `enenra` application started automatically, be sure to include `enenra` in the `applications` list of your application configuration before building a release.
+You may also want to add `jiffy` to the list of `included_applications`, and `hackney` to the list of `applications`.

 Below is a simple example in which a bucket is created and a file is uploaded to that bucket.
 This also demonstrates loading the credentials from a file and computing an MD5 checksum of a file to be uploaded to a bucket.